-For many of us, this Spring will be a time of huge transitions.
-Some of us are graduating, starting new programs, new schools, new jobs, new relationships, even moving to new cities or states.
+For many of us, Spring and Summer may be a time of huge transitions.
+Some of us have or are graduating, starting new programs, new schools, new jobs, new relationships, even moving to new cities or states.
 During these times of great change, it can be easy to feel ungrounded and lose sight of what makes us feel healthy and whole.
 Below are some tricks to help you cope with the stress of a transition and keep you feeling like your best self:

 - Set Aside Time to Breathe: When we go through big changes, it’s natural to feel frantic as we try to adapt to the unfamiliar.
 Setting aside time, atleast 5 minutes in the morning and throughout the day, to focus on your breath, will elevate your mood and sense of calm.